charles-uno/charles-uno.github.io/_drafts/2019-04-24-mtgsalvation-summary.md

 <p class="table-caption">T3 is the odds to [[Through the Breach:Breach]] a [[Primeval Titan:Titan]] on turn three, which wins on the spot.
 T3.5 refers to hard-casting [[Primeval Titan:Titan]] on turn three, which often stabilizes the board right away, but doesn't win until the next turn.
 Values are cumulative, so "≤T4" is the sum of T3 odds, T3.5 odds, and T4 odds.
 All values ±1%.</p>

 With zero copies of [[Simian Spirit Guide]], only about one in twenty-five hands can get [[Primeval Titan]] on the table on turn three.
 That's just once over the course of a ten-round tournament.
 A single [[Simian Spirit Guide:SSG]] doubles those odds.
-A full set *quadruples* them.
+A full set more than *quadruples* them.
 It seems to me that [[Simian Spirit Guide]] and [[Through the Breach]] are a package deal.
 If you cut either, you might as well cut both and just play Titan Shift, since you're not going to win on turn three anymore.

 ## Titan Shift